-A review by the EPA looked at the most common types of air filters and found that using a combination of HEPA and carbon (like the Austin Air filters) is the most effective.
+A review by the EPA looked at the most common types of air filters and found that using a combination of Certified HEPA Material and carbon (like the Austin Air filters) is the most effective.
 But the review warned against using other popular air filtration technologies such as those using ultraviolet (UV) or Ultraviolet Germicidal Irradiation (UVGI) technology.

 Ultraviolet germicidal irradiation (UVGI), is designed to use UV lamps to kill or deactivate microorganisms such as viruses, bacteria, and fungal spores and fragments that are airborne or growing on surfaces (e.g., cooling coils, drain pans, ductwork, filters).